hideyukiinada/transfer-learning/readme.md

 diff tensorflow/tensorflow/examples/label_image/label_image.py <path to this label_img.py>
 ```

-Once you have retrain.py on your local disk, run it with the name of the top-level image directory.
+Once you have retrain.py on your local disk, run it with the name of the top-level image directory specified in the --image_dir option.
 For example, if your images are located under food_images, type:

 ```